eugenesiow/tritandb-docs/README.md

 * Fast data ingestion utilising a ring buffer.
 * Event sourcing to support journaling.
 * Accepts out-of-order events.
-* Rich graph data model like RDF are supported.
+* Rich graph data models like RDF are supported to encourage semantic interoperability.
 * Powerful graph query engine with support for SPARQL.
 * Optimised for Fog Computing across lightweight Things as well as cloud servers.
 * Written in Kotlin and runs on the JVM.

+## Getting Started

+TritanDB is available from Github \([https://github.com/eugenesiow/tritandb-kt](https://github.com/eugenesiow/tritandb-kt)\).